hashicorp/terraform-aws-nomad/examples/nomad-consul-ami/README.md

 1. Amazon Linux

 These AMIs will have [Consul](https://www.consul.io/) and [Nomad](https://www.nomadproject.io/) installed and configured to automatically join a cluster during boot-up.
-If you want to run Consul in a separate cluster and want an AMI that *only* has Nomad installed, see the [nomad-only-ami example](/examples/nomad-only-ami).

 To see how to deploy this AMI, check out the [nomad-consul-colocated-cluster example](/examples/nomad-consul-colocated-cluster).
 For more info on Nomad installation and configuration, check out